TylerEgloff/Mars-Render-THREE.js/README.md

 # Mars Render with Three.js

 ## Overview
 This project renders a 3D model of Mars using Three.js along with NASA MOLA and MEDGR data.
 The model includes adjustable parameters for rotation speed, geometry displacement, and bump mapping.
+Demo here: https://tyleregloff.github.io/Mars-Render-THREE.js/

 ## Showcase
 For this project, I implemented my own custom geometry algorithm.
 Showcased below are the results of this: